vestrel00/contacts-android/DEV_NOTES.md

 RawContact id: 7, accountName: vestrel00@gmail.com, accountType: com.google
 ```

+This is a special case that only occurs when there are no accounts yet in the system.
+RawContacts
+that are not associated with an account when there are existing accounts remain local.
+The Contacts
+Provider does not automatically associate local accounts when a new account is added if there are
+already other accounts in the system.

 Removing the Account will delete all of the associated rows in the Contact, RawContact, and
 Data tables.

-Note that all of these operations are not instantaneous!
-It make take a few seconds for the
-RawContacts to be updated of deleted.

-Creating a new RawContacts row where the account name and type are null when there are available
-Accounts results in the RawContacts row to be updated by the Android Contacts Provider automatically
-later on to have an existing Account's name and type.

 #### RawContacts; Deletion